Updated June 2019

-If you’re married to a tech guy, you understand the love affair they have with Apple products.
+It’s easy to understand the love affair people have with Apple products.
 So sleek and sexy.
 The iPad is actually a powerful computer in a mini-sized package.
 There isn’t much you can’t do with it.
 But seriously, kids don’t need an iPad of their own.
 Get an iPad for you, then share it with them for travel.
 And be sure to protect it with a case!!

-Outside of a tablet, headphones are my #1 travel essential.
-Adult headphones are too big for their tiny ear canals, plus… they enjoy having their own “phones.”
+Outside of a tablet, headphones are my #1 travel accessory.
+Adult headphones are too big for kids’ tiny ear canals, plus… they enjoy having their own “phones.”
 Get a color they’ll get excited about.
-You can plug them into mobile phones, tablets and even the entertainment screens found on all airlines except for Southwest (kidding!).
+You can plug them into mobile phones, tablets, and even the entertainment screens found on all airlines except for Southwest (kidding!).

-Pro tip: be cognizant of the relationship between devices and motion sickness.
-As you know, watching or reading anything in the hills or while making a lot of turns is a recipe for barfing; this is true for kids especially — and rear-facing kids super especially!!
+Pro tip: be cognizant of the relationship between watching screens and motion sickness.
+As you know, watching or reading anything in the hills or while making a lot of turns is a recipe for barfing; this is especially true for rear-facing kids!!
 Some kids (and adults, ahem) even get sick on an airplane!
-Dramamine for Kids is a parent’s 3rd best friend (flask, tablet, headphones, Dramamine, are you keeping track??
-Haha).
+Dramamine for Kids is a parent’s fourth best friend (flask, tablet, headphones, Dramamine, are you keeping track??).
 Give this chewable, grape flavored pill to your little one an hour before travel to help ward off motion sickness.
 It’s non-drowsy (my apologies!!
 LOL).

 These foldable, high quality headphones are our top pick for kids.
 No need for a splitter with these; one side plugs into your device and the other daisy-chains to a 2nd set of headphones for shared audio.
 Bonus: a portion of each purchase goes towards bullying prevention in schools.
 Available in five cool colors.